 Children.
 Twin Oaks does accept new members with children when there is child space available.
 Families visit longer than the standard three weeks, and must make arrangements with the Child Board.
 If you are a family interested in community living we also maintain a list of communities we are in contact with that are interested in having more children living at their communities.

 Age Policy for Joining Twin Oaks.
 Twin Oaks has members of all ages—people in their 20s to those in their 80s.
-People of all ages participate in the Visitor Program.
+Our Visitor Program is open to everyone, regardless of age.
 However, in order to keep a balance of members in all age ranges, the community has decided to adopt a limit on the number of "pensioners" (members who are over a certain age and therefore work fewer hours than younger members, according to our labor policies) that we accept for membership and this means that we have put a "hold" on accepting for membership anyone over the age of 54, until our average age drops.
 The average member age changes with arrivals and departures; thus the age limit hold will be removed whenever the average age again drops below 40.

 We are still welcoming people of all ages to visit, to learn more about us and to experience life here for three weeks, but people who are age 55 or older would not be eligible to apply for membership to live here.
 However, it is also possible for visitors who are age 55 or older to apply for an exception to this policy.
 We cannot guarantee that every exception will be granted, but this possibility remains available.
 You would need to talk with our Membership Team about the possibility of an exception.